 - presiding at council meetings including ensuring the orderly conduct of business during meetings (as determined by standing orders); - advocating on behalf of the community involving the promotion of the community and representation of its interests.
-Such advocacy will be most effective where it is carried out with the knowledge and support of the council; - spokesperson for the council; - ceremonial head of the council; - providing leadership and feedback to other elected members on teamwork and chairing of committees; - fulfilling the responsibilities of a Justice of the Peace (while the mayor holds office).
+Such advocacy will be most effective where it is carried out with the knowledge and support of the council; - spokesperson for the council; - ceremonial head of the council; - providing leadership to other elected members and the people of the district; - fulfilling the responsibilities of a Justice of the Peace (while the mayor holds office).